JonasMoss/dagauss/README.md

 This creates a DAG where each node contains its own variance and mean, and each edge from "x" to "y" has a `beta_xy` coefficient, giving the conditional regression coefficient of `y ~ x`.
+Visually it's the same graph as the second image above.

-Let's use this DAG to make compute the unconditional mean and covariance of `y` and `x` given `z`.
-We are interested in these since we wish to measure the causal effect of `x` on `y`, but this is confounded by `z` as it now stands.
+Let's use this DAG to make compute the conditional mean and covariance of `y` and `x` given `z`.
+We could plausibly be interested in these since we wish to measure the causal effect of `x` on `y`, but this is confounded by `z` as it now stands.

 ```python
 responses = ["y"]